 Most women begin to experience menopausal symptoms between the ages of forty and fifty-five.
 Menopause is caused by hormonal changes, and, it’s symptoms are similar to adrenal stress symptoms and often include irritability, fatigue, depression, mood swings, and nervous disorders.
 However, menopausal supplements, along with diet, may control symptoms, so that no medical intervention is needed.

-Diet can make a big impact on how a women experiences menopause, and by eating the right foods a woman can sail through menopause whereas eating the wrong foods can increase menopausal symptoms.
-Certain foods trigger bloating, hot flashes, depression, water retention, and fatigue, and these foods include alcohol, caffeine, fatty foods, sugar, and
+Diet can make a big impact on how a women experiences menopause.
+In addition to relying on natural remedies for hot flashes such as eating the right foods can help a woman sail through menopause whereas eating the wrong foods can increase menopausal symptoms.
+Certain foods trigger bloating, hot flashes,

 If you’re having moderate to severe hot flashes, Evamist—a new FDA approved hormone therapy estrogen skin spray—has just been released.
 It’s a plant-based, low-dose spray absorbed into the bloodstream over twenty-four hours.
 It reduces hot flashes by 69 percent and severity by 41 percent.
 Once a day, one, two, or three sprays